JOHN A MARTIN & ASSOCIATES

 Located within Los Angeles’ Federal Reserve Bank building in Downtown Los Angeles, one of the challenges of the space is that the high security of the building frequently means that visitors to the space enter only after going through a security screening process equivalent to entering an airport.

-counter this, SML’s solution for JAMA’s space works to surprise visitors from the moment they enter the office.
+To counter this, SML’s solution for JAMA’s space works to surprise visitors from the moment they enter the office.
 A frameless glass entrance opens to a supergraphic on the space’s conference room.
 At reception, a row of shelves display unique bobblehead figurines commissioned of all JAMA staff members, a unique introduction to the true pride of the office, its people.

 Media Coverage: